jfluhmann82/performance-attribution-research/02-asset-allocation.md

 investors with a higher bond allocation typically experience lower volatility but potentially sacrifice some potential returns.

-Asset allocation attribution truly does helps investors assess their risk tolerance and determine an appropriate balance between risk and reward.
+Asset allocation attribution truly does help investors assess their risk tolerance and determine an appropriate balance between risk and reward.
 It's crucial to align asset allocation with investment goals, time horizons, and risk preferences.